 “It is not a matter of leaving one house and occupying another—especially when the second is manifestly in collapse and the caretakers largely witless.
 That faith is not worth holding which a man is not willing to reach, if necessary, through violence, and to hold through suffering.”

 If I understand his meaning, Communists, though misguided, are more committed to their faith and are willing to make greater sacrifices than conservatives—conservatives are not revolutionaries.
 I don’t know if the will of conservatives to fight is lacking so much as the inability to recognize an enemy and do what is necessary to eliminate it.

-The most obvious significance of “Witness” is its revelation that Communists had risen to high levels in the U.S. Government—like the Treasury and the State Department—and that they were helping other Communists to do the same.
+The most obvious significance of “Witness” is its revelation that Communists had risen to high levels in the U.S. Government—like the Treasury and the State Department—and that those Communists were helping other Communists to do the same.
 The daily influence of embedded Communists on policy had the potential to be much more damaging than their espionage.
 Chambers had been in a unique position to know what had been happening in his apparatus, and to name names.

-Chambers knew that Communists were embedded in the U.S. Government, but he seemed surprised at the “official apathy” in higher places.
+Chambers knew that Communists were embedded in the U.S. Government, but he seemed surprised at the “official apathy” in higher places when he reported it.
 He was surprised that President Roosevelt did nothing after being warned at least 3 different times of Communist infiltration in the government.
 Chambers implies, without making an accusation, that FDR was part of that powerful force in the government that promoted Communists—the same force working to protect Hiss and silence Chambers.